-- 99 editable onboard sounds; many more available via the companion Editor Suite; - Synth triggered either by an instrument's audio signal or any MIDI-capable device; - Super-fast and accurate pitch tracking over the full range of 6-string bass or guitar; - Wide input and oscillator ranges instruments of all pitches can be used; - 4 VCOs each with saw, square (with variable pulse width) and triangle waveforms; - Full ADSR envelopes, giving the ability of precise envelope shaping; - Individual envelopes for the VCA, the VCF and the Noise source; - 4 Flexi Controllers a powerful real-time, user-controllable modulation matrix; - 4 effects with configurable order Chorus, Delay, EQ and Overdrive; - Resonant 12/24 dB/oct. filter with Lowpass, Highpass, Bandpass and Notch modes; - 2nd, parallel Bandpass filter; - Global LFO for VCOs and VCF; - 10 additional LFOs including saw, square, triangle and sample-and-hold types; - Envelopes and LFOs freely assignable via Flexi Controllers; - Expression control of most parameters via MIDI, including LFO, filter and volume; - A 3-voice harmonizer with variable transposition on two of its voices; - High-quality distortion for the harmonizer voices and dry input signal; - Split Mode only the synth signal is sent to the audio output so the input instrument signal can be split using a Y-cable or splitter box prior to the audio input socket; - Synth and EWI Mode audio input signal can be decoupled from the synth triggering circuit to allow independent triggering by MIDI whilst still playing your bass/guitar; - Built-in tuner; - Powered by a standard 9V, center-negative supply with current draw of only 100mA; - Large 3-digit display the current sound's location number is visible at all times; - An exciting factory default soundset created by experienced sound designers; - All 99 sounds accessible directly from the pedal no external equipment required; - Ability to back up programs directly from the pedal to a computer; - Rugged and road-worthy metal housing; - Full-size MIDI IN and OUT ports; - Relay-switched true bypass.
+- 99 editable onboard sounds; many more available via the companion Editor Suite; - Synth triggered either by an instrument's audio signal or any MIDI-capable device; - Super-fast and accurate pitch tracking over the full range of 6-string bass or guitar; - Ability to simultaneously trigger a 1V/Octave analog synthesizer; - Wide input and oscillator ranges instruments of all pitches can be used; - 4 VCOs each with saw, square (with variable pulse width) and triangle waveforms; - ADSR envelopes for VCA and VCF, giving the ability of precise envelope shaping; - AD envelope for the Noise source; - 4 Flexi Controllers a powerful real-time, user-controllable modulation matrix; - 4 reorderable effects EQ, Overdrive, Chorus and MIDI-syncable Delay; - Resonant 12/24 dB/oct. filter with Lowpass, Highpass, Bandpass and Notch modes; - 2nd, parallel Bandpass filter; - Global LFO for VCOs and VCF; - 10 additional LFOs including saw, square, triangle and S&H types, 5 of which are MIDI-syncable; - Envelopes and LFOs freely assignable via Flexi Controllers; - Expression control of parameters via MIDI, including LFO, filter, volume and sustain; - A 3-voice harmonizer with variable transposition on two of its voices; - High-quality distortion for the harmonizer voices and dry input signal; - Split Mode only the synth signal is sent to the audio output so the input instrument signal can be split using a Y-cable or splitter box prior to the audio input socket; - Synth and EWI Mode audio input signal can be decoupled from the synth triggering circuit to allow independent triggering by MIDI whilst still playing your bass/guitar; - Built-in tuner; - Powered by a standard 9V, center-negative supply with current draw of only 200mA; - Large 3-digit display the current sound's location number is visible at all times; - An exciting factory default soundset created by experienced sound designers; - All 99 sounds accessible directly from the pedal no external equipment required; - Ability to transfer sounds between pedal and computer via an intuitive interface: - Rugged and road-worthy metal housing with solid metal potentiometer shafts; - Full-size MIDI IN and OUT ports; - Relay-switched true bypass.